Week Two Quiz

 -

 You are working with a group of people who worked several years as firefighters for US Forest Service.
 Many of the people in the group show signs of respiratory disease, including emphysema and obstructive lung disease.
-You have been asked to screen biopsies for the evidence of obstructive lung disease which can be diagnosed by a change in the epithelia of bronchioles from a normal simple columnar.
+You have been asked to screen biopsies for the evidence of pathological changes.
 Below is image of a bronchiole from a biopsy.
-How would you characterize the epithelium?
+How would you classify the epithelium?

 The epithelium in the image is simple columnar.
 Note the single layer of cells with slightly elongated nuclei.
-The epithelium would be considered normal.
 The wavy nature of the epithelium is normal for a bronchiole and is due to a slight constriction of bronchiole.
 In a fully open bronchiole, the epithelium would appear less wavy.

 -